Spectral Truncation Kernels: Noncommutativity in $C^*$-algebraic Kernel Machines: -algebra-valued Positive Definite Kernel with Spectral Truncation

-To set the value of the parameter $\beta_n$, we have the following bound. \begin{lemma} We have $\vert F_n^{q,P}(z)\vert\le n^q$. \end{lemma} \begin{remark} We can set $\beta_n$ in $\hat{k}_n^{\opn{prod},q}$ as $n^q$ to guarantee the positive definiteness.
-However, the bound in Lemma~\ref{lem:fejer_bound} may not be tight, and even if we set a smaller $\beta_n$, $\hat{k}_n^{\opn{prod},q}$ may become positive definite.
-In addition, considering non-positive kernels has also been investigated~\cite{ong04,canu05}.
-Indeed, in practical computations in Subsection~\ref{subsec:numexp}, the algorithms can work even if we set $\beta_n<n^q$.
+\end{proposition} \red{Note that by the compactness of $\mathbb{T}^{2q}$ and the continuity of $F_n^{2q,P}$, the minimum always exists.} To set the value of the parameter $\beta_n$, we have the following bound. \begin{lemma} The F\'{e}jer kernel $F_n^{q,P}$ is bounded as $\vert F_n^{q,P}(z)\vert\le n^q$. \end{lemma} \begin{remark} We can set $\beta_n$ in $\hat{k}_n^{\opn{prod},q}$ as $n^q$ to guarantee the positive definiteness.
+However, even if we set a smaller $\beta_n$, $\hat{k}_n^{\opn{prod},q}$ may become positive definite.
+In addition, considering non-positive kernels has also been investigated~\citep{ong04,canu05}.
+Indeed, in practical computations in Section~\ref{subsec:numexp}, the algorithms can work even if we set $\beta_n<n^{2q}$.
 Deriving a tighter bound of $\beta_n$ or developing the theory for non-positive kernels for RKHMs is future work. \end{remark}

+\begin{remark} Although the kernel $\hat{k}^{\operatorname{prod},q}_n$ itself does not converge to the product kernel in Example~\ref{ex:standard_kernels}, its first term converges to the product kernel.
+In addition, the second term can be written as